 Sign-In Sheets - Please sign your child into class each day with a full signature in the notebook at the entry to your child's classroom and sign your child out as well, either from their class at their regular dismissal time or from their Aftercare program.
 Although there is a 15-minute grace period for dismissal from the regular school day, the teachers often have parent or faculty meetings to attend, so please be prompt when picking up your child.

-Absences - Please let your child's teacher know in advance if your child will be absent or if you are planning a vacation during the regularly-scheduled school year.
+Absences - Please let your child's teacher know in advance if your child will be class teacher.